DavidCRicardo/InventorySystemCPP/readme.md

-## Inventory System CPP
+# Inventory System CPP

-### About
+## About
 The Inventory System CPP project contains a basic multiplayer supported inventory system featuring equip-able and usable items.
-It can be used in single-player and multiplayer projects, regardless of your game theme and UI design.
 The project is developed essentially on C++.

 The technical demo included is an MMO styled example with a Drag & Drop UI.
 This demo showcases how quick it is to implement and use the Inventory System in your own project.

-### Features:
+## Features:
 • Single Player and Multiplayer basic support.          <br>
 • Configurable equipment and items.                     <br>
 • Customizable player equipment types and slots.        <br>